certusone/kb/source/hsm.rst

 KMS by Tendermint
 ~~~~~~~~~~~~~~~~~

-KMS (Key Management System) is a reference implementation of pluggable signing modules in a separated software component curated by Tendermint.
+KMS (Key Management Service) is a reference implementation of pluggable signing modules in a separated software component curated by Tendermint.

 .. image:: kms.svg